 One of the hallmarks of a healthy democracy is the ability of citizens to participate freely and actively in determining who they elect to govern and make decisions on their behalf.
-During BC's provincial election, PSAC members are encouraged to take an active role in exercising their democratic political rights by:
+During the 2019 federal election, PSAC members are encouraged to take an active role in exercising their democratic political rights by:

 - Signing a candidate’s nomination papers.